iPhone 13 Pro Max

-When picking a company to handle your smartphone, remember:
+When picking a company to handle your smartphone, remember the following:

 Probably not.
 The process of repairing a smartphone yourself can be frustratingly fiddly, especially now that very few phones have easily removable rear covers.
 If you don't know exactly what you're doing, there are clear safety concerns, and you could do more harm to your mobile than good.

-Be more wary of buying phones that claim they are refurbished but don't have a warranty, or buying second-hand phones from individuals on site like eBay.
-You could bag yourself a real bargain, but might find yourself in trouble if you have problems.
+Be wary of buying phones that claim they are refurbished but don't have a warranty, or buying second-hand phones from individuals on resell websites like eBay.
+You could bag yourself a bargain but might find yourself in trouble if you have problems.

-With dedicated mobile phone insurance, you're covered when it comes to repair and replacement costs if your phone is lost, stolen or damaged.
-Most policies also cover phone accessories and protection abroad, though check the policy wording carefully and make sure you don't need to add this to your holiday insurance.
-Read our expert guide on for more.
+With dedicated mobile phone insurance, you're covered for repair and replacement costs if your phone is lost, stolen or damaged.
+Most policies also cover phone accessories and protection abroad, although you should check the policy wording carefully and make sure you don't need to add this to your holiday insurance.